Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Jacob Boettger (German, 1781-1860) - Ship Portrait of the German Bark "Marianne, geführt durch Kapitän N.J.
 Ries 1851" - the vessel with the old ensign of Hamburg is shown off Heligoland, signed, inscribed with title and dated - Watercolor - 50 x 68 cm - the possession of a Private Collector in Northern Germany

 Note: A rather nice composition by Jacob Boettger.
 This picture was professionally restored.
-Click on the image to see a larger illustration.
+Click here or on the image to see larger illustrations.
 Photo Copyright is with the FineArtEmporium.

 Image of Petersen Ship Portrait

-Ship Portrait inscribed: *Valparaiso Paket "Fortunata" geführt von Capt.
+Heinrich Petersen - Ship Portrait inscribed: *Valparaiso Paket "Fortunata" geführt von Capt.
 H. Bähr* 1853 – The full-rigged Ship from Altona (Hamburg) off the coastline of Chile – Oil on canvas – 46 x 65 cm – signed "H. Petersen" and dated 1853 – good condition (relined, crackle, slight inpaint in the sky), valuable period frame - Provenance: 1853-1920 Capt.
-Bähr / his family, 1920-1926 Museum Altona (Hamburg), 1926 purchased back from the family, 1926-1999 Collection of the Captain`s Family in Hamburg.
-Please refer to the page for Heinrich Petersen.
+Bähr / his family, 1920-1926 Museum Altona (Hamburg), 1926 purchased back from the family, 1926-1999 Collection of the Captain`s Family in Hamburg - now Private Collection, Bremen

 Note: A very detailled and finely executed early painting of Heinrich Petersen, strongly influenced by the ship portraits of his father Lorenz Petersen and his uncle P.C.
 Holm.
-Click on the image to see a larger illustration.
+Click here or on the image to see larger illustrations.

 Image of Renault Picture